 Keep an ever-constant eye on 10 meters.
 If 10-meters opens up, you should have lots of stations to work.
 If the band is quiet, don't assume that it's dead.
 Throw out a CQ or try to stir up interest.
 Everyone else could be listening, too!
+Remember: all licensed amateurs have some type of HF-operating privileges on 10-meters.

-Try to listen around on the bands the week before the contest.
-This could give you a good idea of what to expect in the way of propagation during Field Day.
+Listen around on the bands the week before the contest.
+This gives you a good idea of what to expect in the way of propagation during Field Day.
 Check your logs from previous years and see if you can spot any trends, i.e. hours when certain bands were open, or had a high level of activity.
 Certain bands in certain areas can be extremely important in working up a good score.
 For example, 40 meters on the East Coast is a bread and butter band for Field Day.
 Decide which bands are going to be the most important to your score and try to maximize your effort on them by using the best antennas possible combined with your best gear and best operators.